MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 # Back up SQL Server with DPM

 System Center Data Protection Manager (DPM) provides backup and recovery for SQL Server databases.
 In addition to backing up SQL Server databases you can run a system backup or full bare-metal backup of the SQL Server computer.
 Here's what DPM can protect:

 -   A standalone SQL Server instance

 -   A SQL Server Failover Cluster instance (FCI)

+:: moniker range="sc-dpm-2019"

+   > [!NOTE]
+   > DPM 2019 UR2 supports SQL Server Failover Cluster Instance (FCI) using Cluster Shared Volume (CSV).

+::: moniker-end

 -   A SQL Server AlwaysOn availability group with theses preferences:

+    -   Prefer Secondary

     -   Secondary only